dclstn/node-RTRespost/README.md

-# OverwatchTMZ-Twitter-Bot
+# Repost Reddit to Twitter bot
-Posts trending threads from r/overwatchtmz to twitter.
+Posts trending threads from a selected reddit to twitter.